 Everything is built in a standard LAMP (Linux, Apache, MYSQL, PHP) environment so if you have any development skills you will be right at home here and if you don't, but want to take hands-on control, then you will find plenty of online resources to help you do that.
 There is nothing proprietary here in the way that Shopify requires you to learn their Liquid templating language for example.

-The admin panel is where you are going to configure your site, so it's essential that it is well laid out.
+The admin panel is where you are going to configure your site, so being well laid out is essential.
 This is the case with the Bluepark admin panel and what I like are the big large buttons which indicate your next action:

 The Admin Console uses a "tabbed" interface, separating each section into pages with form fields to be completed.
 Every field name features a small red [?] icon, signifying a Tooltip.
 Hovering your mouse over this icon will provide you with additional information concerning the field and what action you need to take next.